rabellamy/row-fixer/README.md

 The Problem
 ===========

-Sometimes you want different elements on the page to line up with each other.
+Sometimes you want different elements on a web page to line up with each other.
 If these elements are in separate containers and they have dynamic content, then CSS is usually not enough.

 Example Diagram
 ===============